jakebutler/content-style-guide/README.md

 Use them to:

 * separate parts of compound words.
-If you are in doubt, use a dictionary to learn whether to use one word, two words, or one hyphenated word. *(Example: water-repellant* BUT *waterproof*)
+If you are in doubt, use a dictionary to learn whether to use one word, two words, or one hyphenated word. *(Example: water-repellent* BUT *waterproof*)

 * connect a compound adjective *(Examples: That's not an FDA-approved drug!
 Thank goodness they provide after-hour care.)*